 1. Comparable clients and references.

-Can you see before/after photos, peruse a construction plan or view a 3D model?
-May you speak to past clients about their experiences?
+Can you see before/after photos, peruse a construction plan, or view a 3D model?
+May you speak to past clients about their experiences or read a variety of client testimonials?

 Can the firm speak to you about schedule?
 If they promise you a fixed schedule without finding out a lot more detail about your project, the estimate is probably meaningless.

-However, they should be able to articulate various key factors that affect schedule and how each helps determine a reasonable estimate of how long your project will take.
+They should be able to list various key factors that affect schedule and how each helps determine a reasonable estimate of how long your specific project should take.

 3. Range of experience.